 Open since 1975, Libella is a longtime watering hole of engineering and architecture students from BME, the university located across the street.
-Serving mainly students means that drinks are low-priced and unpretentious: no, there are no craft IPAs or natural wines, but you can gulp down a cold draft beer for less than two euros.
+This of course means that drinks are low-priced and unpretentious: no, there are no craft IPAs or natural wines here, but you can gulp down a cold lager from the draft for less than two euros.

-Order also a melegszendvics; toasted bread topped with ham and melted cheese is hardly a foodie's dream, but it's delicious — especially when smothered in ketchup — and helps mitigate a hangover.
-Finally, there are interesting artworks on the wall and the original neon signs above the entrance.
+Order also a melegszendvics; toasted bread topped with ham and melted cheese is hardly a foodie's dream, but it's delicious — especially when smothered in ketchup — and with hangover-mitigating powers.
+Finally, don't leave without observing the artworks on the wall and the original neon sign above the entrance.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.